 And because visuals help students remember more than before, infographics are a great way to make sure kids really pay attention to important things, like rubrics for their project!

-Infographic rubric made by Sonia Guilana
+Infographic rubric by Teacher Sonia Guilana

 - Express themselves